 How do I claim this exemption?

 All purchases of this type of machinery are exempt from sales tax, regardless of who is purchasing them.
 Some retailers may ask you to complete the Form S-3W when purchasing equipment.
 However, it is not considered required by the Department when purchasing the eligible equipment.

 Since the repair parts and accessories used for these types of machinery can also be used for non-exempt machinery, an exemption certificate will be required for purchases of repair parts eligible for this exemption.
 A purchaser must fill out an S-3W and present it for all repair parts and accessories eligible for the exemption.

 What if a retailer does not grant the exemption?

 If a seller is not willing to grant the exemption on either repair parts or accessories, the Department recommends paying the sales tax at the time of purchase and then requesting a refund from the Department directly.
-You can file for a refund using Form REF-620, Application for Refund of VT Sales and Use Tax or Meals and Rooms Tax.
+You can file for a refund using Form REF-620, Application for Refund of Vermont Sales and Use Tax, Meals and Rooms Tax, or Local Option Tax.

 What about fuel used in this machinery?

 Dyed diesel (commonly referred to as "off-road dyed diesel") used in these types of machinery is exempt from sales tax.
 If you are using dyed diesel in other types of machinery, it is exempt if it is used to propel the machinery.
 To make sure it is being used for forestry equipment, your fuel dealer will ask you to complete a Form S-3F, Vermont Sales Tax Exemption Certificate for Fuel or Electricity.